 My buddy Joe Mattie, dropped us off in his float plane on the Salmon Fork of the Black, my old trapline.

+This is the start of the trip, the river, our set up, the beautiful weather.
+That's me.
 We had a great time, we fished with mostly spinning gear but I brought my fly rod along and gave it a try later in the trip.
 Within minutes, the first fish was hooked, a sheefish.

 After a while we were catching so many fish we cut some of the hooks off of the lures and crimped the barbs down.
 All of the fish were released until we needed some for a meal.
 There was no way to save them, and really, you can only eat so many.
 Can you see the beginnings of a fly fisherman starting to emerge?